Ayeshaq09/Unified-mentor-projects/Online Gas Booking/frontend/README.md

 **Gas Agency System**

-This project contains customers module, booking module, notice module and settings module.
+This project allows users to book cylinders and the admin to approve or cancel the user books and it contains customers module, booking module, notice module and settings module.

 **Features**